The Impossible Story: An Investigation Into the Shooting Death of Baltimore Police Detective Sean Suiter – PART 2

 One conspicuous omission has been the timeline of events.
 BPD’s original media release only said that Suiter was shot “about 4:30pm.”
 BPD generates Computer-Aided Dispatch reports for every call, so they know the entire timeline.
 In fact, BPD removed Suiter-related calls from an open source database, limiting the public’s ability to plot out the timeline, as discussed below.
 The department claimed to want the help of local residents in finding the shooter but withheld what happened when.

 Davis and his media spokesman, T.J.
 Smith, gave one repeated hint about the timeline: It all happened “very quickly,” in a “very short amount of time.”
-Looking closely, it appears to have been very tight indeed, almost improbably tight.
+Looking closely, it appears to have been very tight indeed, almost improbably tight at times.

 This article deconstructs the reported timeline without theorizing about his death.
 Timestamps are determined from concrete evidence (911 or dispatch calls) or deduced from the information provided.
 Some of the deduced timestamps depend on the events having happened as reported by BPD, as discussed.